physics-faas/global-continuum-placement/README.md

 - `function3` has the same constraints as `function2` so it goes on the same cluster, the `cluster1`because it still has 2 CPU available.
 - `function4` goes on `cluster2` because it requires an `arm64` architecture and only the `cluster2` is providing it.
 - `function5` has only resources constraint and should go to the cluster1 regarding the objectives but it does not have enough resources.
 It is finally allocated to `cluster3` which is the only one that fits the constraints and have available resources.
+- `flow1`: because it is a NoderedFunction, this flow is scheduled at the flow level.
+It is scheduled on the `cluster1` because it has enough resources.

+This also work at the flow level with the same annotations.

 ### Scheduling Algorithm